Kunnymann/safearea-sidebar/README.md

 # Unity safearea sidebar

-When developing mobile applications in Unity, the **com.unity.device-simulator.devices** package provides convenient layout guidelines for Unity engineers.
+When developing mobile applications in Unity, the `com.unity.device-simulator.devices` package provides convenient layout guidelines for Unity engineers.
 However, it has limitations in addressing various gaps that occur between the device's **SafeArea** and **Unity UI**.

-mong these numerous gaps, I particularly focused on finding an easier way to implement the device's **TopBar** and **BottomBar** (e.g., Bottomsheet).
+Among these numerous gaps, I particularly focused on finding an easier way to implement the device's **TopBar** and **BottomBar** (e.g., Bottomsheet).
 Through the materials in this repository, I'd like to share my approach with you.

 # How to use